ScottStevenWhite/DocsInARow/README.md

 ## Brief Explanation of Each Python File

 * `config.py`: Handles loading and setting configuration parameters for the application.
-It loads configuration from the config.json file and sets environment variables required by other modules.
+It loads configuration from the .env file and sets environment variables required by other modules.

 * `image_processing.py`: Contains functions for image-related processing tasks.
 It retrieves image files from a specified directory, adds text to image metadata, and moves files to date-specific directories for organizing the processed images.